Gerrymandering: Minimum district to convex polygon ratio

-The advantages of this method are that it allows a certain amount of human intervention to take place (thus solving the Colorado problem of splitline districting); it allows the borders of the district to follow existing jagged subdivisions, such as neighbourhoods or voting districts (something isoperimetric rules would discourage); and it allows concave coastline districts, such as the Florida gulf coast area.
+The advantages of this method are that it allows a certain amount of human intervention to take place (thus solving the Colorado problem of splitline districting); it allows the borders of the district to follow existing jagged subdivisions, such as neighborhoods or voting districts (something isoperimetric rules would discourage); and it allows concave coastline districts, such as the Florida gulf coast area.
 It would mostly eliminate bent districts, but still permit long, straight ones.
 However, since human intervention is still allowed, the gerrymandering issues of packing and cracking would still occur, just to a lesser extent.

 Shortest splitline algorithm

 The Center for Range Voting has proposed a way to draw districts by a simple algorithm.
 The algorithm uses only the shape of the state, the number N of districts wanted, and the population distribution as inputs.
 The algorithm (slightly simplified) is: